jzavarella/steam-market-image-fetcher/README.md

  * Drag and drop a file into here to load it
  * File contents are saved in the URL so you can share files

-I'm no good at writing sample / filler text, so go write something yourself.

-Look, a list!

- * foo
- * bar
- * baz

 ### Installation

 ```bash